TESD-Tech/ps-package/PLAN.md

 ### I. Analyze `src/main.js` (Current State)

+### Improvements for `src/main.js`

+1.  **Enhance Error Handling and Logging:**
+    *   **Current:** Errors are caught, logged to `console.error`, and then re-thrown.
+    *   **Improvement:** Implement a more structured logging approach.
+Instead of just `console.error`, consider a simple logging utility that can categorize messages (e.g., `log.info`, `log.warn`, `log.error`) and potentially include more context (e.g., the function where the error occurred).
+This makes debugging easier and allows for different handling of critical vs. non-critical issues.
+For instance, some errors might warrant a detailed stack trace, while others just a warning.

+2.  **Refine Path Management and Configuration:**
+    *   **Current:** The `config` object centralizes some paths, but others are constructed dynamically within functions (e.g., `path.join(config.archiveDir, zipFileName)`).
+    *   **Improvement:** Consolidate all path definitions and resolutions within the `config` object or a dedicated path utility.
+Ensure all paths are absolute from the project root as early as possible.
+This reduces potential issues with relative paths and makes the configuration clearer.
+Additionally, consider allowing the `config` to be loaded from an external file (e.g., `config.json`) to enable easier customization without modifying the source code directly.

+3.  **Refactor `createPluginZip` for Cleaner Asynchronous Code:**
+    *   **Current:** The `createPluginZip` function uses the `new Promise` constructor pattern.
+    *   **Improvement:** This function can be refactored to leverage `async/await` directly, which often leads to more readable and maintainable asynchronous code by avoiding the explicit `Promise` constructor.
+The `output.on('close', ...)` and `archive.on('error', ...)` callbacks can be wrapped in a utility or handled with `async/await` friendly event listeners if available, or by converting the event into a promise.

 *   **Functions:** `getNewVersion` (exported), `removeJunk`, `mergePSfolders`, `createPluginZip`, `updateJsonVersion`, `updateVersionInObject`, `updatePackageVersion`, `pruneArchive`, `parseXml`, `writeXml`, `prepareBuildDirectory`, `createZipFiles`, `copySvelteBuildContents`, `checkFolderStructure`, `main` (exported).
 *   **Global Dependencies:** `argv`, `source`, `type`, `config` object (containing `archiveDirectory`, `buildDirectory`, `schemaDirectory`, `srcDirectory`, `psFolders`, `junkFiles`), `format`.
 Crucially, `psXML` is initialized via a top-level `await parseXml()`, making it a global variable with side effects on module import. `zipFileName` and `schemaZipFileName` are also global `let` variables.
 *   **External Modules:** `node:path`, `node:fs`, `xml2js`, `archiver`, `minimist`.